Harijith-R/Apache-Airflow/Readme.md

 3. Mysql user to be provisioned
 4. `explicit_defaults_for_timestamp: 1` to be added in my.cnf
 5. DB credentials to be updated
+6. SMTP details to be updated on airflow.cfg.j2
 Update the airflow configuration parametes if required

 ### Sample Playbook